yl2/CDS/README.md

 - Cash Amount: MTM value future valued 3 business days to the Cash Settled on Date.
 - Spread DV01: Dollar value change in Market Value if the CDS Spread goes up by 1 bp at every point on the Spread Curve.
 - IR DV01: Dollar value change in Market Value if the benchmark interest rate goes up by 1 bp every point on the curve.
-- Rec Risk (1%): Dollar value change in Market Value if the recovery rate in the spreads section were shift by 1%.
+- Rec Risk (1%): Dollar value change in Market Value if the recovery rate in the spreads section were increased by 1%.
 - Default Exposure: (1-Recovery Rate)*Notional - Principal